colin-dumitru/F.js/README.md

   .pullStream(imageStream);
 ```

 Got you interested?
-Visit our [wiki pages](https://github.com/colin-dumitru/F.js/wiki) for more examples and information.
+Visit our [wiki pages](https://github.com/colin-dumitru/F.js/wiki) for more examples and info.